Q1. What is the definition of a UAS? Is it different from a drone?

 Q7.
 Who is required to register on the new online UAS registration website?

-A. Only individual recreational or hobby users who meet U.S. citizenship requirements are able to register their unmanned aircraft using this new streamlined web-based process.
-This new, faster and easier system will be available for other UAS owners soon.
+A. Only individuals who are using their aircraft for commercial purposes and meet U.S. citizenship requirements are able to register their unmanned aircraft using this new streamlined web-based process.

 Q8.
 Which unmanned aircraft may register under the new registration requirements?